informalsystems/quint/tutorials/lesson3-anatomy/coin.md

  - The `const` values are first declared and later they are substituted with actual values via an `instance` declaration.

-Constant declarations are not fully supported yet.
+**Note:** Constant declarations are not fully supported yet.
 They will be available as soon as the issue [#528](https://github.com/informalsystems/quint/issues/528) is closed.